EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 Additional Actions: No
 Range: Half
 Increases offensive penalty: No
-Description: You can detect if there are any poisons present in your environment.
-If you succeed on Posion test you can determine which poison is it.
+Description: You gain Specialized in Poison skill test for this round.
+You can detect if there are any poisons present in your environment.
+If you succeed on Poison test you can determine which poison is it.

 ## Spell level 2